cmugpi/cmugpi.github.io/topics/readings/week-11/adbenson-terminal-config/index.md

 ## Terminal Colorschemes

-Configuring your terminal's colorscheme depends on the program you use to use the terminal on macOS, we recommend iTerm2 (<https://iterm2.com/>), which comes with Solarized preinstalled.
+Configuring your terminal's colorscheme depends on what program you use as a terminal on macOS.
+We recommend iTerm2 (<https://iterm2.com/>), which comes with Solarized preinstalled.
 Find it in the Preferences menu.

 On Windows, we recommend MobaXTerm (<http://mobaxterm.mobatek.net/>).
 MobaXTerm has a solarized colorscheme built into the settings as well.

-If you're on Linux, each terminal emulator has it's own way to change the colorscheme.
+If you're on Linux, each terminal emulator has its own way to change the colorscheme.
 You might be able to find it in the settings yourself, otherwise Google or ask a friend.